axibase/atsd-use-cases/how-to/aws/route53-email-notifications/README.md

 ## ATSD Configuration

-ATSD may be configured to monitor AWS Route53 health checks and send detailed downtime reports featuring data visualization portal and comprehensive outage information.
+ATSD may be configured to monitor AWS Route53 health checks and send detailed downtime reports including a portal with availability and latency statistics.

 1. Open the **Services** drop-down menu and navigate to the **Simple Notification Service** page in the **Application Integration** section of the menu.